CSE136Team7/HW3/README.md

   Implementing user analytics (Incomplete)

 Balkrishna:
-set up project 1,2,3, set up digital ocean(automatic deployment), set up heroku, tested schema , edit, delete, get folders on both client side with ajax and server side rendering, changed lot of css and html from original template, minify the app using gulp, fix errors related to database, deployment as well as app.
+set up project 1,2,3, set up digital ocean(automatic deployment), set up heroku, tested schema CRUD operation on folders on both client side with ajax and server side rendering, changed lot of css and html from original template, minify the app using gulp, fix errors related to database, deployment as well as app.

 Brian:
 client side/server side validation, getting bookmarks to go to their respective URL, various html/css changes, starred/most visited on ajax, worked with Bhavik on ajax functionality, various bug fixes